wesleyfei1/wesleyfei1/README.md

 * **Frameworks/Tools:** PyTorch, TensorFlow, Hugging Face, NumPy, Pandas

-### 📚 Learning Philosophy
+### 📚 Education & Learning Philosophy (已修改)

-I prioritize hands-on projects and theoretical foundations, striving to bridge academic knowledge with practical AI applications.
+As an aspiring **'Philosopher in AI'**, I am deeply passionate about **seeking the underlying philosophy** and fundamental principles behind the knowledge derived from courses and research papers.
+My approach is to combine this deep theoretical quest with hands-on projects, ensuring a robust connection between academic understanding and practical AI applications.

 ### 🏀 Beyond the Code